 To better serve our community, we offer an energy exchange program.
-For working one shift per week in one of our studios, you have access to unlimited classes and you’ll be a part of the warm, welcoming Iam Yoga community.
+Working one shift per week in one of our studios gives you access to unlimited classes, and you’ll be a part of the warm, welcoming IAM YOGA community.

-Twice a year, we organize a 30-day challenge for our community to re-commit to their practice.
+We organize a 30-day challenge for our community to re-commit to their practice twice a year.
 You’ll love seeing your practice in a new light and trying out new styles of yoga to fulfill your own challenge!

 We bring in the best faculty from around and outside Toronto to facilitate discussion and teach our community new skills.
 We also open up certain portions of our teacher training to the community so that you can deepen your practice!